nicebub/sclex/README.md

      been implemented *yet*.

 ## Background
-I wrote sclex as my first project to get back into programming after **15** *years*.
-I am currently
+I wrote sclex as my first project to get back into programming after some time AFK.

-     adding documentation after having rushed to complete it before my other job started.
-     Now I am currently motivated to work on this program again.
-I hope to turn this experiment and learning-to-code-again experience into something understandable and useful.
+Currently,
+  I am adding refactoring, adding unit tests via Unity, and CMock, and adding to the already existing documentation.

 ### Other Goals

- You may notice a lack of the use of the C Standard Library and my own weaker versions of certain existing code written out.
-This is on purpose.
-As I DON'T REALLY WANT to REINVENT THE WHEEL, there is a reason.
+*   For educational purposes I am not using the C Standard Library much but I am implementing my own data structures, alogorithms, and functions

-   I intend on trying to recompile Sclex with my own C compiler when that is finished and I don't expect to be able to have support for the C Standard Library right off the bat.
+*   I intend on trying to recompile sclex with my own C compiler when that is finished.

-   Therefore with that in mind, I am trying to limit and or remove Library usage (FOR NOW) until I can compile sclex with my compiler.

-   Eventually, once I do add support for the C Standard Library to the compiler, I can rework Sclex to include existing Library code, thus making it more efficent, clean, portable, and reusable.
+*   Add additional Unit Tests and Mocks.

+*   Keep refactoring and refining code - going more modular and object-oriented.

+*   Remove existing use of streams and buffers from C Standard Library and use OS calls instead.

   EXCUSE THE MESS!
 ## Internal Features
 * *Recursive Descent* Predictive **Parser** (to parse the *Regular Expressions*(RE's) in the specificiation file